-CORONAVIRUS Current national restrictions commencing 4th January 2021 - We are open during this period but having to run restricted sessions.
-For more details click on this link.
+CORONAVIRUS Current national restrictions commencing 19th July 2021 - We are open during this period but having to run restricted sessions.
+All those attending are asked to continue wearing a face mask.
+Many of our members are vulnerable to Covid and we ask for everyone's help to minimise all risks during attendance at the Centre.
+Click on this link.
 Check out ChamberChat for latest information.
 Due to the additional cost of PPE & cleaning materials we're having to increase the minimum suggested donation for our chambers.
 Please note this is now £16.

 If you need to cancel PLEASE let us know so we can offer your place to someone on our waiting list! updated 4/1/2021